ncats/RaMP-DB/README.md

 Second, download and unzip the latest RaMP database from the inst/extdata folder.

-Third, populate the named database with the mysql dump file (which you can get from  inst/extdata/rampXXXXXX.sql, where XXXXXX denotes the latest date):
+Third, populate the named database with the mysql dump file that was previously downloaded. ([MySQL dump file.](https://figshare.com/ndownloader/files/34941486))
+Unzip the sql.gz file and run the command below to load the unzipped databased sql file.

 ```
-> mysql -u root -p ramp < rampXXXX.sql
+> mysql -u root -p ramp < /path/to/mysqldump/rampXXXX.sql
 ```

 You're done!